InformaticsMatters/virtual-screening/README.md

 # Virtual screening tools

-This repo contains a set of tools to preare inputs for virtual screening.
+This repo contains a set of tools to prepare inputs for virtual screening.

 ## Prepare Docker images